TOOLS OF THE TRADE – MARCH 2022

-An esteemed Life Fellow of the Association, advocate Patrick Lane SC, recently published the following scholarly article in The International Construction Law Review.
+An esteemed Life Fellow of the Association, Advocate Patrick Lane SC, recently published the following scholarly article in The International Construction Law Review.
 The article is hereby reproduced with the kind permission of Patrick Lane SC and The International Construction Law Review.
 It makes for interesting and educational reading for ADR practitioners who are, particularly in construction dispute resolution context, often confronted with the apparent conflict between two principles relevant to the law of contract namely good faith and pacta sunt servanda.

-THE TENSION BETWEEN THE APPLICATION OF GOOD FAITH
+THE TENSION BETWEEN THE APPLICATION OF

-AND PACTA SUNT SERVANDA
+GOOD FAITH AND PACTA SUNT SERVANDA

 PATRICK M M LANE SC